-1. Start by making the pastry: sift the flour into a bowl.
-Tip into a food processor.
-Add the sugar, a pinch of salt and chop in the butter.
+1. Make the pastry.
+Tip the flour into a food processor.
+Add 85g sugar, a pinch of salt, and chop in the butter.
 Whizz together to make a fine, sandy textured mixture.
 No processor?
 Put all the dry ingredients in a bowl and rub the butter in with your fingertips to make crumbs.

 3. Bring a large pan of water to the boil.
-Halve the butternut squash or pumpkin.
-Scoop out the seeds.
+Halve the squash or pumpkin, if necessary.
+Peel and scoop out the seeds.
 Chop into small chunks, around 2cm across.
 Add the squash to the boiling water.
 Simmer for 15-20 mins till the squash/pumpkin is tender when you push in a skewer.
 Drain and leave in the colander to make sure as much water drains off as possible.

 4. While the squash cooks, dust your work surface with a little flour.
 Roll out the pastry to make a 30cm-wide circle.
 Roll it around your rolling pin and use it to line a deep 28cm loose-bottomed tart tin.
 Chill in the fridge for 30 mins.

-7. Beat the eggs and add to the processor with the double cream and rum or cognac, if you’re using it.
+7. Beat the eggs and add to the processor with the double cream and rum, if you’re using it.
 Pulse one last time to combine (or beat together).